 If you are getting Novavax for a booster dose, you should get this 4 to 9 months after your last COVID-19 vaccine.

-VidPrevtyn Beta can be used as a booster in those aged 18 years and older who have previously had:
+VidPrevtyn Beta was used as a booster for some people aged 18 years and older.

 Moderna COVID-19 vaccine (not currently available)